exeloar/Billy-Hatcher-Relay-Race-Bot/README.md

 ```
 in the BillyRelayBot folder.

-This should activate the bot, who should say "bot initialized" in the discord relay race discussion chat.
+This should activate the bot, who should say "bot initialized" in the discord relay race bot chat.

 Now wait just small bit until python says:
 > INFO     discord.gateway Shard ID None has connected to Gateway (Session ID: 11653a9388c2294d27dfe5a92018d06e).